Understanding County Government in Tennessee

 The other primary form of local government in Tennessee is municipal government.
 Tennessee has over 340 municipalities.
 These cities and towns can incorporate in a number of different ways, may expand their boundaries through annexation and may choose to expand or contract the services they provide over time.
 Municipalities may perform some of the same functions as a county or may layer additional services, or higher levels of service, upon the basic service the county provides.
 Counties do not have the same flexibility and are much more static.
 Since much of the structure of county government is established by the State Constitution, it takes much more time and effort to change.
 Municipal annexations happen regularly and until the adoption of a comprehensive growth policy that set limitations on the creation of new municipalities in 1998, new incorporations were not that rare either.
 On the other hand, there have been no new counties established in Tennessee in more than a century.

-*** Shelby and Knox County – our first and third largest counties by population – have adopted a charter form of government as authorized under the State Constitution.
+***Shelby and Knox county - our first and third largest counties by population - have adopted a charter form of government as authorized under the State Constitution.
 By adopting a charter, the voters in those two communities are authorized to approve certain changes to the structure and governance of their counties.
-For instance, both of those charters have a provision to establish term limits for certain county offices.
+For instance, both of those charters have a provision to establish term limits for certain county officials.

 ****In 1796, the territory of Tennessee County was divided into Montgomery and Robertson Counties.

 *****Wikipedia: History of Tennessee